 For financial aid: Transitional courses will be computed in GPA and the credit hours attempted and completed.
 Courses with an I, CR, NP, and W grade are excluded from GPA.

 For academics: Transitional courses will NOT be calculated in GPA.
-Credit hours for transitional courses will calculated in the completed credit hours.
+Credit hours for transitional courses will be calculated in the completed credit hours.

 You can access the full financial aid policy information here:

 Academic and Financial Aid Warning and Suspension

 If you do not meet satisfactory performance, you will be placed on academic and/or financial aid warning.
-While on warning, you will be expected to attend two meetings with your general advisor throughout the semester to review your educational plan and may be required to reduce the number of courses you are taking.
+While on warning, you will be expected to attend two meetings with your general advisor throughout the semester to review your educational plan and monitor your progress.
 You may continue to enroll and receive federal financial aid while on warning status.